 BISO Home > USNC/DIVERSITAS Homepage > USNC/DIVERSITAS Activities and Events

 BIODIVERSITY AND ECOSYSTEM SERVICES ON THE GLOBAL STAGE: IPBES AND YOU

-In order to encourage this engagement, the session "Biodiversity and Ecosystem Services on the Global Stage: IPBES and You" was held on August 7, 2013 at the Ecological Society of America Meeting in Minneapolis, Minnesota.
+In order to encourage the engagement of the U.S. scientific community, the session "Biodiversity and Ecosystem Services on the Global Stage: IPBES and You" was held on August 7, 2013 at the Ecological Society of America Meeting in Minneapolis, Minnesota.
 The session speakers discussed the changing landscape in global environmental science initiatives, presented the latest updates in the IPBES process, and shared current and future opportunities for input.
 In addition, they discussed ways to broadly engage the U.S scientific community and other stakeholders, such as business coalitions and the engineering community.

 Harold Mooney, Stanford University